EOSIO/eosio-explorer/README.md

 * [Main Documentation](./docs)
 * [Development](./docs/development.md)

+## Analytics

+In order to help us understand developer usage better, the application will connect to Google Analytics to provide us basic info on country, browser, OS and ISP.”

 ## Contributing

 Interested in contributing?
 That's awesome!
 Please view the following links for more information on contributing to the project.